30th April, 2018

-This is some of the shortest health and safety advice you will ever get.
+Check out this list below - it might just be some of the shortest health and safety advice you will ever get!

-Let's take a closer look at what each 3-word phrase really means for health and safety.
+Let's take a closer look at what each 3-word phrase means for health and safety.

-Health and safety shouldn't be an add-on, it should be part of everything you do, and considered as part of every decision.
+Health and safety shouldn't be an add-on - it should be part of everything you do and considered with every decision.

 A risk assessment isn't something you should file away and forget about.
-Assessing risk should be a continual process.
+Risk is never zero, so assessing risk should be a continual process.

-Mistakes happen, but if you learn from them and stop them happening again, you can prevent harm.
-Look at near miss reporting.
+Mistakes happen, but if you learn from them and stop them from happening again, you can prevent harm.
+Look at near-miss reporting.

 No accident is unavoidable.
-But failing to prepare is preparing to fail (it's true).
-Make sure you plan your work so it can be completed safely.
+But failing to prepare is preparing to fail (it's true!).
+Make sure you plan your work so you can complete it safely.

 If you see something wrong, even if it's nothing to do with you, report it.
 You may just save a life.